bpuig/laravel-subby/docs/v5.x/models/plan-feature-model.md

 ]);
 ```

+### Sort order
+`sort_order` column has no logic in package, it is just a field for you to use in your queries.

 ## Get Plan Feature value

 Say you want to show the value of the feature _posts_per_social_profile_ from above.
 You can do so in many ways: